-- Everyone develops a good understanding of the pupil's areas of strength and difficulty - We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are - We encourage parents to create a pupil passport where appropriate
+Everyone develops a good understanding of the pupil's areas of strength and difficulty

+- We take into account the parents' concerns - Everyone understands the agreed outcomes sought for the child - Everyone is clear on what the next steps are

-We will notify parents when it is decided that a pupil will receive SEN support.
+We will formally notify parents when it is decided that a pupil will receive SEN support.

-How does Easebourne C/E Primary School assess and review pupils' progress towards outcomes?
+How does Easebourne CE Primary School assess and review pupils' progress towards outcomes?

-Easebourne C/E Primary School follow's the graduated approach and the four-part cycle of Assess, Plan, Do, Review.
+Easebourne CE Primary School follows the graduated approach and the four-part cycle of Assess, Plan, Do, Review.

-The class teacher will work with the SENCO to carry out an analysis of the pupil's needs.
+The class teacher will work with the SENCO to carry out a clear analysis of the pupil's needs.
 This will draw on: